hashicorp/terraform-website/content/source/docs/enterprise/sentinel/examples.html.md

 # Example policies

-This page contains some example Sentinel policies.
-Note that these examples demonstrate some very common use cases of Sentinel with Terraform Enterprise and are far from exhaustive.
+This page lists some example Sentinel policies.
+These examples are not exhaustive, but they demonstrate some of the most common use cases of Sentinel with Terraform Enterprise.

+~> **Important:** These examples are a demonstration of Sentinel's features.
+They should not be used verbatim in your Terraform Enterprise organization.
+Make sure you fully understand the intent and behavior of a policy before relying on it in production.

 ### Amazon Web Services